Using this website

 2. Does Caesars get paid by companies?

 Yes, we aren’t a non-profit organization and companies or third parties sponsor the website.
-However, we remain independent, as we are still allowed to give our own opinion.
-We also strongly select the junior companies we work with.
+However, we remain independent as we are still allowed to give our own opinion.
+Companies sponsor the website, but they aren’t ‘buying’ recommendations.
+We will always try to provide a fair and balanced overview of every company whether or not that company is a sponsor of the website, but a certain bias can never be fully excluded.

 3. Which companies do you work with?